antoniomari/ADA-CAPI-DataStory/index.md

 ![image](/assets/img/logistic_regression_coefficients.png)

 We largely find our previous findings confirmed.
-By far the most important factor across all variable groups is the shortest possible path metric, indicating that objective game difficulty truly plays a pivotal role.
+By far the most important factor across all variable groups is the shortest possible path metric, indicating that **objective game difficulty truly plays a pivotal role**.
 Indeed, it might not be your fault if you horribly fail at a game of Wikispeedia.
 Similarly, more hyperlinks going into your target does make the job a lot easier.

-Linguistic article metrics do have very slight effects, but are practically irrelevant compared to the other effects.
+**Linguistic article metrics do have very slight effects**, but are practically irrelevant compared to the other effects.
 This makes intuitive sense, most players do not actually read the articles, but rather Control-F or otherwise directly navigate to the hyperlink they were hoping to find.

-Turning to the starting and target categories, we can see that the target category generally has a larger effect size than the starting category: It doesn't matter as much where one starts, as one can just navigate away.
-Further, while elusive and boring sounding categories like Language and Literature, Design and Technology and Everyday Life are hard to start and end up in, nerdy pages like Mathematics and IT seem to be fan favorites.
+Turning to the starting and target categories, we can see that the **target category generally has a larger effect size than the starting category**: It doesn't matter as much where one starts, as one can just navigate away.
+Further, while elusive and boring sounding categories like Language and Literature, Design and Technology and Everyday Life are hard to start and end up in, nerdy pages like Mathematics and IT seem to be fan favourites.
 Another interesting case is the category Geography: It’s always easy to reach a country (except maybe for Uzbekistan - sorry again); but it seems that starting the game from a country makes it quite hard to navigate away from it to the ultimate target article.

 ## Regressions are boring - Can’t we use a cooler model?